ansible/workshops/exercises/ansible_rhel/README.md

-# Ansible Linklight - Ansible Engine
+# Ansible Linklight - Ansible for Red Hat Enterprise Linux

 This content is a multi-purpose toolkit for effectively demonstrating Ansible's capabilities or providing informal workshop training in various forms -- instructor-led, hands-on or self-paced.